pombreda/pgreloaded/doc/modules/events.rst

    of the caller code to ensure that every object used maintains a consistent state.
-The :class:`MPEventHandler` class will not apply any locks, synchronous state changes or anything else to the arguments being used.
-Cosider it a "fire-and-forget" event handling strategy.
+The :class:`MPEventHandler` class will not apply any locks, synchronous state changes or anything else to the arguments or callbacks being used.
+Consider it a "fire-and-forget" event handling strategy.

    .. note::

       The :class:`MPEventHandler` relies on the :mod:`multiprocessing`
       module.
 If the module is not available in the target environment, a :exc:`pygame2.compat.UnsupportedError` is raised.

+      Also, please be aware of the restrictions that apply to the :mod:`multiprocessing` module; arguments and callback functions for example have to be pickable, etc.

+   .. method:: __call__(*args) -> AsyncResult

+      Executes all connected callbacks within a :class:`multiprocessing.Pool`, passing the :attr:`sender` as first argument and the optional *args* as second, third, ... argument to them.

+      This will return a :class:`multiprocessing.pool.AsyncResult` containing
+      the return values of the callbacks in the order of their execution.